czeglediptr/100-days-of-code/log.md

 **Thoughts:** : I was a little bit tired so I coded only 1 hour so I could not finisht he problem set.
 But I am proud that I am not struggling that much on an erro and I ama ble to resolve it quickly!
 Progress..progress!

 **Link to work:** N/A

+### Day 21: May 05, 2020

+**Today's Progress**: I continued the Caesar problem set but I could not finish it since I had a very little time to code today.
+But tomorrow I will finish it!

+**Thoughts:** : Just a thought: One must be patient to her/himself and not to forget kindness.
+Those two will bring you great and bright moments.

+**Link to work:** N/A